kloplop321/docker-mysql/README.md

 Dockerfile to build a MySQL container image which can be linked to other containers.

+This also allows specifying a .sql file to use on import with `DB_IMPORT`

 # Contributing

 If you find this image useful here's how you can help: